hartfordfive/golog/README.md

 ##  Notice

-This project is no longer maintained.
-It has a variety of concurency related bugs that will not be fixed.
-For a more recent version of a similar application (with better concucrency), please see the [Logger](https://github.com/hartfordfive/Logger) application.
+**This project is no longer maintained.
+Considering it was from my earlier days in Go development, it has a variety of bugs, especially concurency related ones.
+Unfortunately these won't be fixed.
+For a more recent version of a similar application (with better concucrency), please see the [Logger](https://github.com/hartfordfive/Logger) application.**

 Dependencies: